arthurhohinng/Inwit/doc/sprint3/PB.md

 8. As a user, I want to be able to view order history and reorder past orders, so that I can have what I enjoyed previously
 9. As a user, I want to be able to favourite restaurants, so that I have quick access to them at later times
 10. As a user, I want to be able to view my whole order and make edits to it before paying, so that I can make changes and confirm I picked the right things
-11. As a user, I want to be able to cI did hoose for my empty containers to be picked up for me at checkout, so that it's an easier process
+11. As a user, I want to be able to choose for my empty containers to be picked up for me at checkout, so that it's an easier process
 12. As a user, I want to be able to quickly add food to my cart, so that ordering is simple and quick
 13. As a user, I have to be able to keep the container by paying for it, so that I do not have to return it for my convenience
 14. As a user, I want to be able to view a detailed order status page, so I know what stage my orders are at